ssideris/Data_Engineering_Concepts/DevOps/Flow-as-a-Code Deployment using Prefect/README.md

 RUN pip install -r /opt/prefect/flows/flow_2/requirements.txt --trusted-host pypi.python.org --no-cache-dir
 ```

 Then, use the following command to initialize a deployment that will run inside a Docker container.
+The building image will be based on the Dockerfile we created before.

 ```python